 Let’s get started.

-1. Firebase isn’t a mobile app paywall A/B testing solution (by design)
+1. Firebase wasn’t designed for mobile app paywall A/B testing

 In its documentation, Firebase explains how its A/B testing “gives you the power to test changes to your app’s UI, features, or engagement campaigns to see if they actually move the needle on your key metrics (like revenue and retention) before you roll them out widely.“